 Delegator: Local Government Express Power to Local Government Act 1995: Delegate: s 5.42 Delegation of some powers or duties to the CEO. s 5.43 Limitations on delegations to the CEO.
 Express Power or Local Government Act 1995: Duty Delegated: s 6.12 Power to defer payment, grant discounts, waive fees or write off debts.
 Delegate: Chief Executive Officer Function: 1.
 Waive a debt, fee or charge which is owed to the Town of Bassendean [s.
 6.12(1)(b)].
 2. To waive or grant concessions in relation to any amount of money which is owed to the Town in relation to a development application. [s.
 6.12(1)(b)].
-Grant a concession in relation to money which is owed to the Town of Bassendean [s 6.12(1)(b)].
+3. Grant a concession in relation to money which is owed to the Town of Bassendean [s 6.12(1)(b)].
 4. Write off an amount of money which is owed to the Town of Bassendean [s 6.12(1)(c)].
 5. Write off small rates balances up to a maximum of \$10.00 per property per annum.
-Council Conditions on Delegation for (1) above does not apply to debts, which are this Delegation: prescribed as debts that are taken to be a rate or service charge [s 6.12(2)].
-A debt may only be written off where all necessary measures have been taken to locate/contact the debtor and where costs associated to continue the action to recover the debt will outweigh the net value of the debt if recovered by the Town.
+Council Conditions on Delegation for (1) above does not apply to debts, which are prescribed as debte that are taken to be a rate or convice this Delegation: prescribed as debts that are taken to be a rate or service charge [s 6.12(2)].A debt may only be written off where all necessary measures have been taken to locate/contact the debtor and where costs associated to continue the action to recover the debt will outweigh the net value of the debt if recovered by the Town.
 This Delegation must be exercised in accordance with Council Policies - Recovery of Sundry Debts, and Town of Bassendean Financial Hardship Policy.
 The power to waive fees or write off money is subject to the amount not exceeding \$250 per fee.
-Authorise a write off of any debts (not including rates or other charges) to a maximum value of \$250 per debt.
+Authorise a write off of any debts (not including rates or other charges) to a maximum value of \$250 per debt .
 Write off small rates balances to a maximum of \$10.00 per property per annum.
-Council shall be informed of the details whenever this delogation is exercised Express Power to delegation is exercised.
-Local Government Act 1995: Sub-Delegate: s 5.44 CEO may delegate some powers and duties to other Can Bologato. employees Sub-Delegate/s: Director Corporate Services Ŭ Director Community Planning - Function 5 is not sub- delegated to this position.
-Manager Finance Senior Accountant - Function 5 is not sub-delegated to this position.
+Council shall be informed of the details whenever this delegation is exercised.
+Express Power to Local Government Act 1995: Sub-Delegate: s 5.44 CEO may delegate some powers and duties to other employees Sub-Delegate/s: Director Corporate Services Cas-Delegaters.
+Director Corporate Services Director Community Planning - Function 5 is not sub- delegated to this position. • position.
+Manager Finance Senior Accountant - Function 5 is not sub-delegated to this